shizy/gloom/README.md

 $ kill -s SIGUSR2 $(pgrep gloom)
 ```

-Useful to prevent the screen from dimming/locking while watching a movie, etc. Sending a SIGTSTP to gloom will cause the screen light to run immediatly:
+Useful to prevent the screen from dimming/locking while watching a movie, etc. Sending a SIGTSTP to gloom will cause the screen lock to run immediatly:

 ```bash
 $ kill -s SIGTSTP $(pgrep gloom)